modular-magician/terraform-provider-google-beta/website/docs/r/source_repo_repository_iam.html.markdown

 In addition to the arguments listed above, the following computed attributes are
 exported:

-* `etag` - (Computed) The etag of the repository's IAM policy.
+* `etag` - (Computed) The etag of the IAM policy.

 ## Import

-SourceRepo repository IAM resources can be imported using the project, repository name, role and member.
+SourceRepo repository IAM resources can be imported using the project, resource identifiers, role and member.

 ```
 $ terraform import google_sourcerepo_repository_iam_policy.editor {{project}}/{{repository}}